maheshkn400/DevOps/Devops-projects/simple-devops-project-5/README.md

 # Simple DevOps Project 5

 In this project we are going to create Jenkins CI / CD to deploy `webapp.war` application to `kubernetes` server via `ansible playbooks`.
-It will creat `tomcat` `docker` image with `webapp.war` file and push image to `docker hub` repo and pull from `kubernetes master server`.
+It will create `tomcat` `docker` image with `webapp.war` file and push image to `docker hub` repo and pull from `kubernetes master server`.

 ![DevOps Project 5](img/devops-project-5.png)